-The Long-term Incentive Plan is made up of four (4) different plans:
+The Corporation's Long-term Incentive Plan is comprised of four equity-based plans:

-- 1. the Performance Share Unit Plan (the "PSU Plan"); - 2. the Stock Option Plan (the "Option Plan"); - 3. the Deferred Share Unit Plan for Executives and Key Employees (the "DSU Plan for Executives"); and - 4. the Restricted Share Unit Plan (the "RSU Plan").
+- i. the Performance Share Unit Plan (the "PSU Plan"); - ii. the Stock Option Plan (the "Option Plan"); - iii. the Deferred Share Unit Plan for Executives and Key Employees (the "DSU Plan for Executives"); and - iv. the Restricted Share Unit Plan (the "RSU Plan").